Oliver0804/arduino-cli-mcp/README.md

 # Arduino CLI MCP

-Arduino CLI MCP is a GitHub Copilot integration server that provides tools for compiling and uploading Arduino sketches through the Arduino CLI.
+Arduino CLI MCP is a server that provides Arduino CLI integration for VSCode and Claude, allowing you to compile and upload Arduino sketches through the Arduino CLI.

 ## Overview

-Arduino CLI MCP provides a wrapper for the Arduino CLI, simplifying workflows through features such as automatic approval of repetitive operations.
-This tool is especially useful for developers and educators who frequently work with Arduino projects.
+Arduino CLI MCP provides a wrapper for Arduino CLI that simplifies workflows through features such as auto-approval of repetitive operations.
+This tool is particularly useful for developers and educators who frequently work with Arduino projects.

-## Model Context Protocol (MCP) Introduction
+## Introduction to Model Context Protocol (MCP)

-Model Context Protocol (MCP) is an open protocol specifically designed to enable large language models (LLMs) to seamlessly integrate with external data sources and tools.
+Model Context Protocol (MCP) is an open protocol specifically designed to enable Large Language Models (LLMs) to seamlessly integrate with external data sources and tools.
 Whether you're developing an AI IDE, enhancing chat interfaces, or building automated AI workflows, MCP provides a standardized way to connect LLMs with the context they need.
-Through MCP, the Arduino CLI MCP server can interact with various AI models to handle Arduino-related operations and commands.
+Through MCP, the Arduino CLI MCP server can interact with various AI models, handling Arduino-related operations and commands.

 ## Installation